linroger/Finance-Notes-and-Marginalia/Fixed Income Asset Pricing/Fixed Income Lecture Notes/An Overview of the Vasicek Short Rate Model.md

 1. Simple integration can now be used to obtain a result for $X_{t}$
 # 4.2 Integrating Factor Shorthand

-It is common practice within academic literature to jump straight to step 5 above when solving ﬁrst order SDEs,  which for the [[Vasicek Short Rate Model|Vasicek Model]] would be as follows
+It is common practice within academic literature to jump straight to step 5 above when solving ﬁrst order SDEs,  which for the [Vasicek Model](Vasicek%20Short%20Rate%20Model.md) would be as follows
 $$
 d r_{t}=(\theta-a r_{t})d t+\sigma d B_{t}
 $$